jacobadenbaum/TexTables.jl/docs/src/basic_usage.md

  SepalWidth | 150 | 3.057 |     0.436 | 2.000 | 4.400 | 2.800 | 3.000 | 3.300

 ```
-There is an analagous function for creating multi-indexed row tables
+There is an analogous function for creating multi-indexed row tables
 `append_table`.
 You can see it in action with a call to the function
 `summarize_by`, which calculates summary statistics by grouping on a
 variable.